Studying at PhD level

 If you are interested in joining us, please look at the webpages of our individual researchers to help you identify a potential supervisor.
 Feel free to contact them directly to discuss your ideas for research topics.

-You can also contact our Director of Postgraduate Research Studies, Dr Robert Jubb.
-They will advise you about entry requirements and the application process.
+You can also contact our Director of Postgraduate Research Studies, Professor Alan Cromartie.
+He will advise you about entry requirements and the application process.